-In September, a girlfriend of mine was standing in a very long checkout queue at a Trader Joe’s store in New York City.
-Stationary in the frozen goods aisle – and as Christmas carols rang out on a crackly speaker above her – she didn’t know what was worse; the fact that she lived in a country that sold Chocolate Lava Gnocchi to the tune of “Joy To The World” or the fact that her basket was filled with food that she would inevitably eat by herself in her tiny apartment.
+In September of 2020, a girlfriend of mine was standing in a very long checkout line at a Trader Joe’s store in New York City.
+Stationary in the frozen goods aisle – and as Christmas carols rang out on a crackly speaker above her – she didn’t know what was worse, the fact that she lived in a country that sold Chocolate Lava Gnocchi to the tune of “Joy To The World” or the fact that her basket was filled with food that she would inevitably eat by herself in her tiny apartment.

 “No one is going out much and all my friends have left the city,” she said.
 “I live alone and due to the threat of getting sick, I haven’t really been hanging out with many people these past months – sometimes I don’t even use my voice unless I talk to a barista.
 Don’t get me wrong, I have a great life, but I have experienced some meltdowns of late like that moment in the supermarket.
 I just felt so sad and alone.”

 For many of us – single or attached – the pandemic has brought feelings of isolation into sharp focus, blown open the meaningfulness of our relationships and sent anxieties and identities reeling.
 Who are we without the thrill and pace of our ordinary lives?
 Who are our real friends?
 What are we left with when the rug is pulled out from underneath us?
 And what do we do when we only have ourselves?

 The paradox of this slice of time is that while social distancing and working from home mandates are required to curb the coronavirus infection, being lonely can actually make us very sick.
 And as you read on, you’ll see that loneliness was essentially the epidemic before the coronavirus pandemic.